-The Library Fellowship program is designed to create in-depth learning experiences for students.
-The program is open to undergraduate juniors and seniors and graduate students who are interested in participating in strategic projects for the Jean and Alexander Heard Library over the course of a semester or two.
+The Buchanan Library Fellowship program is designed to create in-depth learning experiences for students.
+The program is open to undergraduate students who are interested in participating in strategic projects for Vanderbilt Libraries over the course of a semester.
 With faculty and professional librarians as mentors, students work on tactical library projects that will benefit library users.
-Fellows and mentors meet bimonthly to report on their progress throughout the project and present their work at the end of the semester.
-Selected students learn new skills and complete projects that add to their expertise and resumes.
+Fellows commit to attending weekly seminars where they work together on multidisciplinary teams to complete their project.
+They present their work at the end of their fellowship.
+Selected students learn new skills and complete immersive projects that add to their expertise and resumes.
 Projects may involve work with rare print and digital collections enhancing accessibility, social media, exhibits and print resources.
-Through the Library Fellowship program, our libraries promote undergraduate and graduate research.
+Through the Buchanan Library Fellowship program, our libraries promote undergraduate research.

 Data Visualization and the Humanities

 Libraries, maps, network graphs and datasets reflect and shape the work of scholars in the humanities.
 This library fellows course provides an overview of the way that literary and historical scholars have organized, analyzed, and presented their research to each other and the public using data visualization.
 The course includes theoretical, historical and practical work, sourcing materials from the library’s special collections and elsewhere in the library.
 Combining traditional humanities and digital humanities, the course will also introduce students to a variety of visualization tools and techniques, enabling them to build map digital maps, network graphs, and other types of visualizations using humanities data.